JrSneed28/GradeAssist/README.md

 > **⚠️ Project Status: INCOMPLETE**
 >
 > GradeAssist started off as a mod idea for CS2022 but is an engineering prototype.
-Core grade math and the test harness are functional, but the Unity simulator, telemetry replay engine, and several wished & planned features are still under development. **This project is not production-ready and probably will never be.** See the [Incomplete Areas](#incomplete-areas) section for details.
+Core grade math and the test harness are functional, but the Unity simulator, telemetry replay engine and planned features are still under development. **This project is not production-ready and probably will never be.** See the [Incomplete Areas](#incomplete-areas) section for details.

 ---